Real Property and Tax Data

 Tax ID numbers and PIN numbers are two different ID numbers placed on each parcel in the county.
 Your PIN is a 23 digit number, while tax ID numbers are between 1 and 5 digits.
 Get a detailed explanation of how these PIN numbers are derived.

-For information on appealing your assessment there is an assessment appeal guide (PDF) from the Wisconsin Department of Revenue.
+- For information on appealing your assessment, tax process, and more, see the Guide for Property Owners from the Wisconsin Department of Revenue.

 After a deed is recorded in the Register of Deeds office, it will move to the office of the Real Property Lister where the ownership and documentation will be updated in NOVUS.

 PARCEL SPLITS AND MERGES

 When a parcel is either split or combined with another parcel, the Real Property Lister assigns new Tax ID and PIN number(s), adds in all appropriate ownership, documents, and basic listing information, and then sends to the assessor to add on assessment values.
 GIS mapping is also updated; please note that updates to the GIS Web Map after NOVUS is updated are not immediate.
 Please see our guides on each, plus supplementary FAQ and electronic real estate transfer return (eRETR) guides from our Register of Deeds office: